The 10 best freelance jobs in demand now (2023)

 Probably the best part about choosing writing as an online freelance job is that it doesn’t require a lot of equipment to get started.
 You can use Microsoft Word or G-Suite to create and deliver your work, and you can pretty much do it anywhere—at home, on the road, or wherever the four winds take you.

 Technical or medical writing typically pays the highest, but you can also make a pretty good living writing blogs or website copy.
+If you're looking for freelance writing inspiration, check out how Invoice2go subscriber Madeliene Nance quit her 9 to 5 and built her writing business from the ground up.

 Editing is a pretty good freelance gig.
 If you have an excellent command of the English language, grammar, spelling, and writing style, you’ll find plenty of work proofing and copyediting articles that other people have written.
 Even if your ultimate goal is to get freelance writing jobs, editing is an excellent place to start.